National Assembly of Zambia: Location

 At the time of Zambia's independence in 1964, the National Assembly was housed in inadequate and unsuitable premises behind the Government's Central Offices in Lusaka, commonly known as the "Secretariat Area".
 It was, therefore, apparent at the time of independence that a more fitting building should be constructed to meet future expansion and also to provide adequate members’ sitting and office accommodations.

 A site was chosen on the crown of a low hill in Lusaka, which dominated the surrounding landscape of the city.
 The site was also, at one time, the site of the dwelling place of the village headman, Lusaka, after whom the city is now named.

 The new National Assembly building was planned so that its external appearance expressed the dignity and power of the Government, while internally, it is planned to function as a centre of administration.
 The focal point of the building is the Chamber, which is rich in decoration and colour, in contrast to the rest of the building.

+2026 election results

+The 2026 election was the first to be held under the mixed-member majoritarian system introduced by the Constitution of Zambia (Amendment) Act No. 13 of 2025 (falsely referred to as "mixed-member proportional" in the constitutional text).
+Previously, the National Assembly had 156 elected constituency-based seats.
+The amendment increased the number of constituency-based seats by 70, to 226; the ECZ announced the new constituencies on 16 April 2026.
+It also introduced 40 seats under the proportional representation system, comprising 20 seats reserved for women, 15 for youths and five for persons with disabilities.
+These seats are allocated by the ECZ to political parties in proportion to the total number of valid votes received by their presidential candidates, rather than being won through individual constituency contests.

+The 40 proportional-representation seats were allocated as follows: